MForrest00/Airbnb/Airbnb.md

 Reviews   25220866
 ```

-Because the Calendar table is narrow, we can transfer it in batches of half a million.
-The wider Listings and Reviews tables will be transferred in batches of 100,000.
+Because the Calendar table is narrow, we can transfer it in batches of five million.
+The Reviews table can be transferred in batches of half a million.
+The wider Listings table will be transferred in batches of 100,000.

 ```r